ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v24.md

 The user interface is updated and provides the following enhancements:

 * The add cluster and add service panes now use a page format, with a better organized layout, which allows you to complete tasks more efficiently.
 * The functionality of the **Deployed Instances** page is enhanced with search, pagination, and sorting features.
-These improvements allow you to locate your instances very quickly.
+These improvements allow you to locate your instances quickly.
 * The instance detail page now uses a left navigation menu, which allows you to access the instance information easily and quickly.
-* Various error messages and tooltip enhancements have been made to assist you in selecting the appropriate setting on the user interface.
+* Various error messages and tooltip enhancements are available to assist you in selecting the appropriate setting on the user interface.